Nomura Holdings expects higher annual revenue after rating hike

-TOKYO, Dec 2 (Reuters) - Nomura Holdings Inc forecast it would earn a few hundred million dollars in additional revenue after Moody’s Investors Service lifted its credit rating on Japan’s biggest investment banking and brokerage group.
+TOKYO (Reuters) - Nomura Holdings Inc (8604.T) forecast it would earn a few hundred million dollars in additional revenue after Moody’s Investors Service lifted its credit rating on Japan’s biggest investment banking and brokerage group.

 Nomura will get an additional $250 million in revenue annually over the next 18 months, it said in a presentation at an investors conference in Tokyo on Tuesday, without giving details on how the expected increase in revenue would be distributed over the period.